How Much Back Child Support Is A Felony In Texas

 Is There a Statute of Limitations for Filing a Claim for Retroactive or Past-Due Child Support in Texas?

 In Texas, the law does indeed impose a statute of limitations on child support claims.
 Generally, a parent can seek to collect past-due child support for up to four years from the date the payment was due.
-This means if you’ve missed payments, you have a limited window to pursue those funds legally.
-However, it’s crucial to note that if a court has issued an order for child support, the obligation does not expire, and you can pursue enforcement at any time.
+This means if you have missed payments, you have a limited window to pursue those funds legally.
+However, it’s important to note that if a court has issued an order for child support, the obligation to pay does not expire, and the parent owed support can pursue collection indefinitely.

 Back Child Support in Texas: Navigating the Statute of Limitations in Child Support Laws